schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

 {% endhighlight %}

 ## Example: Two Operators of Different Precedence
 The next nudge to your production code is adding the idea of precedence.
 You won't implement all of the rules yet, just a start.
-The first example will simply add a new operator, *, which, because of its higher precedence, results in something close to your previous test.// **Then**// the next example will change the order of the operators, with * after +, forcing a more serious change to your implementation.
+The first example will simply add a new operator, *, which, because of its higher precedence, results in something close to your previous test.**Then** the next example will change the order of the operators, with * after +, forcing a more serious change to your implementation.

 Rather than giving you the source for the tests, I'll use a neat feature that allows me to draw some LaTex style formulas.